-This academic year will see as many, if not more sporting competitions and festivals on offer as last year and as ever I urge you to enter as many events as you can.
+This academic year will see more sporting competitions and festivals on offer as last year and as ever I urge you to enter as many events as you can.
 These events can be the first time a child has tried a new sport, and with the excellent school club links we have in the area, there are often further opportunities for pupils to experience a new activity in extra curricular hours.

 I am looking forward to another successful year ahead and hope to see you all somewhere along the way.
 This is a massive opportunity for School Sport in this country and together we should grasp it firmly with both hands.